Skip to Main Content

 Nationwide campaign will raise awareness of the unique experiences of veterans and families and benefits available to them

-ANNAPOLIS, MD – In honor of Veterans Day, the Maryland Department of Veterans Affairs has announced plans to illuminate state and county buildings and landmarks in green from November 6-12 as part of Operation Green Light, a campaign to show support for veterans and military families.
+ANNAPOLIS, MD – In honor of Veterans Day, the Maryland Department of Veterans & Military Families has announced plans to illuminate state and county buildings and landmarks in green from November 6-12 as part of Operation Green Light, a campaign to show support for veterans and military families.
 The nationwide initiative raises awareness of the unique challenges faced by veterans and the resources available at the federal, state, and county level to assist our military connected community.

 “We are deeply grateful, not just on Veterans Day but every day, to those who have worn our nation’s uniform and served our country,” said Gov. Moore.
 “Through Operation Green Light, we invite all Marylanders to help show support for our veterans and their families in a show of appreciation for their service and their sacrifice.”